FortinetCloudCSE/fortiweb-security-foundations-201/content/06chapter/02Task2.md

 ## Enabling Anomaly Detection in FortiAppSec

 In this section, we will enable the **Anomaly Detection** module, which uses machine learning to block zero-day threats and other sophisticated attacks.
 This module builds a behavioral model by analyzing legitimate traffic patterns, allowing it to detect anomalies and unknown attack types.

 To train the model, we will use a tool that generates a sufficient number of legitimate requests.
-Please note that the tool may take approximately **30 minutes** to complete its run.
+Please note: the tool may take approximately **30 minutes** to complete its run.

 ### Step 1: Enable the Anomaly Detection Module